johnpapa/vscode-peacock/docs/guide/README.md

 The `Peacock: Save Current Color as Favorite Color` feature allows you to save the currently set color as a favorite color, and prompts you to name it.

+### Set Default Colors

+Setting `"peacock.color"` or `"peacock.remoteColor"` in the user settings.json can be done manually.
+If set, peacock will use that color as the default color to colorize VS Code.

+#### Considerations:

+* this can only be set or unset manually.
+* this will make every vs code instance that doesnt have a color in their workspace use the default color
+* this could be annoying, use wisely (this is why it is not set via any command)

+#### Why does this exist at all then?

+* Good question.
+The setting is important in the workspace and vs code merges settings across user and workspace settings.
+So it must exist in all of them, even tho peacock really mostly cares about the workspace.
+This is why the user setting is not set by default.

 ### Affected Elements

 You can tell peacock which parts of VS Code will be affected by when you select a color.
 You can do this by checking the appropriate setting that applies to the elements you want to be colored.
 The choices are: